LVNCloudSolutions/christianbeener.com/README.md

 ## An evolving project

+### Static Starter

+The original christianbeener.com!
 This version is built using static HTML, JavaScript, and tailwindCSS built during deployment.
 The GitHub Actions workflow is specified in the [static.yml](.github/workflows/static.yml) file.

 #### \*This branch is no longer in active development.